View All

 This procedure ensures that every path is explored before backtracking.

-Code for implementing DFS using recursion:
+Code for implementing DFS in data structure using recursion:

 class Node: